 In an attempt to get these little kolaches as close to my Husband’s Hungarian Grandmother’s as possible, I would make a batch and then call him into the kitchen for an inspection and a taste test.
 The first batch needed to be thinner and he remembered that hers had a granulated sugar coating.

-Oh, the addition of the granulated sugar coating elevated these little kolaches far above the rest!
+The addition of the granulated sugar coating elevated these little apricot kolaches far above the rest!
 Based on my extensive Internet research, rolling the dough out in sugar is not traditional.
-In fact, I couldn’t find it anywhere!
-Grandmother Szabo put her own twist on these traditional Christmas cookies and it was magical!

 The sugar caramelized on the bottom and the resulting flavor combination is something I’ve never experienced.
 It is no wonder that my Husband remembers these kolaches from so long ago.
 They are truly something special.